ian-double-u/BS-eiis-S/RSA/example.md

 ```
 from rsa import *

-keys = generate_keys(100)
+keys = generate_keys(35,74)
 ```

-Note: The `100` in the `generate_keys()` function sets an upper bound for the size of the primes used in the key.
+Note: The `74` in the `generate_keys()` function sets an upper bound for the size of the primes used in the key.
 This parameter should be as large as is computationally feasible to ensure the greatest possible security.
 This implementation is, of course, far from optimal, and primarily intended as a proof of concept, so we therefore choose relatively small numbers for this parameter.
+Similarly, the `35` parameter sets a lower bound for the size of the primes used in the key.

-Your keys will be returned as a dictionary of the form: `{'public-key': {'n': 8633, 'e': 5}, 'private-key': {'d': 845}}
+Your keys will be returned as a dictionary of the form: `{'public-key': {'n': 2701, 'e': 5}, 'private-key': {'d': 29}}
 `

 Next, define a message and encrypt it using the recipient's public-key.